sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/job.md

 I joined NTPC (National Thermal Power Corporation) as a summer trainee under the able guidance of Mr. Atanu Nandan Das in the Electrical Maintenance Department and Successfully completed the project on Switch yard and Transformer protection schemes.

 ## Calcutta Electric Supply Limited (Intern)
-I joined CESC(Calcutta Electric Supply Corporation) Ltd. as a winter intern under the guidance of Senior Manager MR. R P Chakraborty and MR. Arghya Sanyal in the Testing and commissioning section (Metering department ) and successfully acquired hands-on experience in HT metering, underground cable joining, transformer testing,Numerical differential relay testing, and consumer model protection scheme.
+I joined CESC(Calcutta Electric Supply Corporation) Ltd. as a winter intern under the guidance of Senior Manager Mr. R P Chakraborty and MR. Arghya Sanyal in the Testing and Commissioning section (Metering department ) and successfully acquired hands-on experience in HT metering, underground cable joining, transformer testing, Numerical differential relay testing, and consumer model protection scheme.